drummonds/bytestoneblog/content/posts/ColourCalibration/index.md

 [datacolor used to publish]: https://web.archive.org/web/20170714114019/http://www.datacolor.com/wp-content/uploads/2016/08/SpyderCheckr_Color_Data.pdf

 This has been captured by [Christoph Bartneck][] and converted into a table.
-I have reproduced the table here and added the annotation for the| 24 patch version:
+I have corrected and reproduced the table here and added the annotation for the| 24 patch version:

 - LAB is from Lab
 - First RGB is sRGB, sR s G sB